SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Method

 Unlike methods that fine-tune all grasp candidates in a multi-dimensional pose space to further expand the candidate set\cite{lei2025efficient}, we instead take the initial grasp region as a spatial anchor and explore the grasp feasibility of its neighboring regions, which is more efficient and time-saving.
-Moreover, unlike Regnet\cite{zhao2021regnet}, which regresses each candidate towards a single optimal target, our training strategy allows multiple valid refinement choices, as long as they can lead to a stable grasp.
+Moreover, unlike Regnet\cite{zhao2021regnet}, which predicts residual corrections with respect to its matched single ground-truth grasp pose, our training strategy allows multiple valid refinement choices, as long as they can lead to a stable grasp.
 This design provides more refinement flexibility during inference.

 Specifically, the grasp anchor feature is simultaneously fed into a refinement head implemented as another three-layer MLP.
 This branch analyzes the geometric relationships in the surrounding space and predicts the refinement feasibility of the initial grasp pose under three candidate adjustments, namely deepening the grasp by \(0.008\,\mathrm{m}\) along the approach direction and rotating it around the approach axis by \(-15^\circ\), \(0^\circ\) and \(15^\circ\), respectively.
 This branch is trained using the binary cross-entropy (BCE) loss: